 The Tucson Jewish Community Center is a 110,000-square-feet facility built in 1989 and recently renovated in 2015.
-With more than 2000 families and 5000 members, the TJCC is open to the Tucson community for all people, all faiths, all identities, all abilities and all walks of life.
+With more than 2000 families and 5000 members, the Tucson J is open to the Tucson community for all people, all faiths, all identities, all abilities and all walks of life.

 We offer a robust schedule of events ranging from Arts & Culture to Sports & Wellness to Children & Family.
-At the TJCC we offer something for everyone from 9 to 99!
+At the The J we offer something for everyone from 9 to 99!

 Our beautiful Foothills location offers the perfect setting for your meeting, wedding, or other special event.
 Our trained professional will help you with all your rental needs, including catering.

-If fitness is your main goal, we offer a full fitness facility and more than 100 free weekly classes included in your membership.
+If fitness is your main goal, we offer a brand new renovated fitness facility and up to 120 free weekly classes included in your membership.

 We are proud to offer a privately funded, play-based preschool serving more than 300 children ages six weeks to pre-K. Additionally, we offer after-school care for elementary-aged children and provide transportation from over 20 schools daily during the school year

 Most importantly, we offer a sense of community and acceptance to the entire Tucson community.
 We invite you to step inside and feel the energy of the J!